 2. Leave it to the last minute to send your vote back:

-BID ballots are carried out by means of a postal ballot.
+BID ballots are carried out using a postal ballot.
 Therefore, unlike some other types of organisational elections that can be done using e-voting, hereditaments need to post their ballot paper back to the BID ballot independent scrutineer.
 Voters should make sure they post their vote in plenty of time, paying attention to weekends and Bank Holidays.
 Votes received after the agreed deadline, are not valid.

 Reminder letters and postcards are a good way to jog people’s memory about a pending voting deadline.